Litlington White Horse: Design and location

+Geology and ecology

+The figure is cut into the Eastern flank of Hindover Hill, which consists of Seaford Chalk, a firm white bedrock noted for its large flint nodules.
+The overlying soil is a Rendzina, a thin, alkaline layer typical of the South Downs.
+Because this soil profile encourages rapid encroachment by turf and scrub, the horse requires regular scouring to prevent natural reclamation.

 The chalk hillside where the Litlington White Horse is situated is not just a cultural landmark but also an ecological one.
 The South Downs, of which Hindover Hill is a part, hosts a unique chalk grassland ecosystem.
 The maintenance of the horse indirectly supports the preservation of this habitat, as regular clearing of the figure helps prevent the spread of invasive species and promotes the growth of native chalk grassland flora.